Shuttle/shuttle-esb/message-handler-factory.md

 ---
 # IMessageHandlerFactory

 An implementation of the `IMessageHandlerFactory` interface is used to obtain an implementation of the `IMessageHandler` for the given message.
+Once a message is received on the work queue and instance of the relevant `IMessageHandler` is required to process the message.
+The actual message instance is passed to the factory to obtain the relevant `IMessageHandler` instance.

 There is a `MessageHandlerFactory` abstract class that takes care of the pooling.
 You may want to derive from this class when implementation a new message handler factory but it is entirely up to you.

-The `DefaultMessageHandlerFactory` implementation of the `IMessageHandlerFactory` interface will locate all loaded type the derive from `IMessageHandler<>` and as long as the type has a **default constructor** the message handler type will be available for use.
+The `DefaultMessageHandlerFactory` implementation of the `IMessageHandlerFactory` interface will locate all loaded types that derive from `IMessageHandler<>` and as long as the type has a **default constructor** the message handler type will be available for use.

 If you are using a dependency injection container and you would like dependencies injected into your handler the you would need a `IMessageHandlerFactory` implementation that is aware of the DI container.
 The `CastleMessageHandlerFactory` may serve as an example of how to achieve this.